Give Three Examples Of Food Chains That Exist In Nature

 Conservation and Restoration Efforts

 Invasive species management involves preventing the introduction and spread of invasive species, as well as controlling or eradicating established populations.
 Pollution control measures, such as reducing nutrient runoff and preventing plastic pollution, can help protect water quality and marine ecosystems.
-Sustainable resource management practices, such as sustainable fishing and forestry, can help ensure that resources are used in a way that does not harm the environment or deplete natural populations.
+Sustainable resource management practices, such as sustainable fishing and forestry, can help check that resources are used in a way that does not harm the environment or deplete natural populations.

 Tips and Expert Advice